SadSlothXL/docs/src/content/docs/guides/performance.md

 You can try various combinations for the ingame settings, if you can live with a tiny bit of input latency enabling VSync can make the game feel smoother (just make sure to set your window mode to fullscreen).
 Changing your maximum FPS to a value your PC reaches can help too, if the settings menu isn't fine-grained enough you can change your max fps using the `com_maxfps` command, see the [Console Guide](/guides/console/) for more details.
-Higher FPS values are known the make the game behave differently as parts of it are tied to the framerate.
+Higher FPS values are known to the make the game behave differently as parts of it are tied to the framerate.
 We suggest not to go above 333 FPS.

 ### Disabling fullscreen optimization